MoleculeHub/MoleculeFlow.jl/docs/src/examples.md

 # Practical Examples

-Here are comprehensive practical examples of using MoleculeFlow.jl for molecular analysis, manipulation, and visualization.
+Here are comprehensive practical examples of using MoleculeFlow.jl for molecular analysis, manipulation, visualization, and chemical reaction processing.

 ## Basic Molecule Management